makorowy/tensorflow-hotornot/README.md

 # TensorFlow - Hot or Not?
-This is an example of how to use [TensorFlow](https://www.tensorflow.org/) library to classify images.
+This is an example of how to use [TensorFlow](https://www.tensorflow.org/) library on Android to classify images.

 <div align="center">
 <a href="https://imgflip.com/i/257ush"><img width="270" height="480" src="https://i.imgflip.com/257ush.jpg" title="made at imgflip.com"/></a>